MatteoPancini/MatteoPancini/README.md

 ## I'm a Data Science MSc. student 💻

-- 🔭 I’m currently working on  pursuing my Double-Master's Degree
+- 🔭 I’m currently working on  pursuing my Double-Master's Degree @ Polimi and KTH
-- 🌱 I’m currently learning everything related to the data science's field
+- 🌱 I’m currently learning everything related to the data science's field, with a deep interesting in finance and digital innovation
 - 👯 I’m looking to collaborate on amazing projects with amazing people
 - 💬 For any answers about my works feel free to ask and have a chat on the channels below